 If burgers aren’t your thing, there’s meatless chicken made with pea protein, corn flour and pea starches, as well as meatless bacon and sausages.
 There are even fish alternatives that replicate the seafood taste and many of its health benefits.
 Finally, tofu on the grill, when pressed until firm, can be a great alternative to steak—especially when glazed with a sauce and complemented by tasty sides.

-Another way to make burgers meatless is by grilling up large portobello mushrooms.
-Season and marinate them, and top them with an array of fixings between the halves of bakery-fresh rolls.
+Another way to make burgers meatless is by avoiding meat altogether.
+Grill up large portobello mushrooms—season and marinate them and top them with an array of fixings between the halves of bakery-fresh rolls.
 Beyond “hamburgers,” simply spread a delicious array of greens across the grill.
-“Choose lots of veggies, especially green ones like kale, broccoli and Brussel sprouts,” advises Robin Rood, RD, LD, MEd, MA, and Teladoc dietitian.
+“Choose lots of veggies, especially green ones like kale, broccoli and brussels sprouts,” advises Robin Rood, RD, registered dietitian for Teladoc.

 Any vegetables you cook on the grill can last beyond dinner tonight for through-the-week meals.
-Grill onions, corn on the cob, heirloom tomatoes and fruits like peaches or pineapples to make a light, healthy baby spinach summer salad.
+Grilled onions, corn on the cob, heirloom tomatoes and fruits like peaches or pineapples can be used to make a light, healthy spinach summer salad.
 “Include healthy oils like olive oil and nuts on top,” Rood adds.
 Using sauce and cheese, toss veggies on homemade or store-bought pizza crust and cook that on the grill.